41-A District covers a large geographical area in the County of Macomb with two court locations:

 Penalties for retail fraud

+Retail fraud in the first degree is a felony.
+Retail fraud in the second and third degree are misdemeanors.
 Retail fraud is a crime of dishonesty which could result in a permanent criminal record.
-Thus, a person who faces retail fraud charges should hire a lawyer as soon as possible even though the case may not formally be in the system for approximately 30 days.
+Thus, a person who faces retail fraud charges should hire a lawyer as soon as possible even though the case may not formally be in the system for approximately 30 days or longer.
 A lawyer can provide invaluable sound legal advice and a strategy which could keep result in a dismissal of the offense, depending upon the circumstances and the prior criminal record of the offender.
 The penalties for retail fraud are:

 Our typical client who is charged with retail fraud does not fit any particular profile.
 We have represented college students, senior citizens and professionals.
 Most of our clients that commit the offense of retail fraud are financially stable and do not need to steal.
 The majority of our clients charged with retail fraud are female.
 Anyone who has ever been charged with retail fraud share the same emotions of embarrassment, denial and shame.